Midnight Science (2011-2012), Volume 3, Paper 3

 Here the overlap, as perhaps expected, is not 100% perfect.
 It is however very close, and the small error seen might just be due to problems inherent in the choice of map projection.

 As we are plotting three dimensional data onto a flat screen some distortion in the drawing is to be expected.
-It is also not known, from the photograph of the French cave painting, if the surface on which the painting was made is flat, or curved, nor is it known if photographs of the Lascaux cave painting were taken using a lens configuration that results in further distortion of the image.
+It is also not known, from the photograph of the French cave painting, if the surface under the painting is flat, or curved, nor is it known if photographs of the Lascaux cave painting were taken using a lens configuration that results in further distortion of the image.

-Using only the constellation Vulpecula, to scale and orientate the Lascaux map, it is found that the image produces a reasonable result when the Lascaux drawing is placed on the drawn mercator map the Bull figure appears to accurately represent the general shape of Asia and The Middle East.
+However, using only the constellation Vulpecula, to scale and orientate the Lascaux map, it is found that the image produces a reasonable result when the Lascaux drawing is placed on a Mercator map of Earth.
+Here the Bull figure appears to accurately represent the general shape of Asia and The Middle East.

 In this overlap, the perhaps most important data is the orientation places the bull with perfect rotational alignment over Asia.
 However the rear end fo the bull does not match the shape of the eastern side of the continent.
 As stated, in this study the scaling factor and the rotation angle is defined entirely by the constellation Vulpecula.

 With the study of the Lascaux painting complete interest now turns to the astronomical painting of El Castillo